g-tourkogiorgis/The-Maze/README.md

 ﻿# The Maze

-A simple C# console app for solving mazes.
+A simple console app written in C# for solving mazes.

   - Run the app
   - Provide a Maze